 How Long Do I Have to File a Personal Injury Claim?

 A statute of limitations is the time limitation that you have to bring the case.
-Once you know that you are injured, you must file your claim within two years.
-This two-year window will begin the day you learn of your injury, not when you are injured.
+Once you know that you are injured, you must file your claim within three years.
+This three-year window will begin the day you learn of your injury, not when you are injured.
 This rule allows you to take action even if your injury was not apparent right away, or if it was sustained over a long period.
 If you do not file your claim within the statute of limitations, you will forfeit your right to pursue compensation.

 Why Do I Need an Attorney?